ModaOperandi/agora/COUNCIL.md

 * In addition, each meeting will allow for up to 5 additional people to sign up to attend, based on the agenda items.
 * Each meeting has a scribe to keep track of the discussion in a Github comment on a PR.
 * Meeting minutes are shared (as links to Github comments) with all of Moda Tech after each meeting.

+## Council Meeting Organizer

+The Council meeting will be organized on a monthly rotating basis by one of the Council members.
+This is to distribute the organizing load while also encouraging different viewpoints/priorities from all disciplines represented on the Council.
+The responsbilities of the Organizer include:

+* Set the agenda for the upcoming week's meeting.
+* Distribute the agenda to all of Tech, and collect signups for non-Councilmember attendance.
+Send out meeting invites accordingly.
+* Encourage members from across the org to contribute PRs towards those agenda items.
+* Drive conversation around existing PRs, in advance of the meeting.
+* During the meeting, take notes in the PRs.
+* Present Agora Council summary at End-of-Sprint Demos (bi-weekly).
+* At the end of the rotation, help identify the next Organizer.

+The current Organizer will be listed in the [meeting agenda](https://github.com/ModaOperandi/agora/wiki/Agora-Council-Meeting-Agenda-and-Signups).

 ## Decision making process